mcneel/compute.rhino3d/docs/production.md

 ### 2.a.
 Create a Service Account

 1. Open a private browsing window in your web browser.
-1. Choose a `service email address` that will be used /only/ on your compute instances.
+1. Choose a `service email address` that will be used *only* on your compute instances.
 1. Ensure that your `service email address` does not have a Rhino account, and that you can receive emails for the account.
-1. Visit https://accounts.rhino3d.com/ and create an account for your `service email address`
+1. Visit https://accounts.rhino3d.com/ in the private browsing window and create an account for your `service email address`
 1. Leave your private browsing window open; you'll need it again soon.

 ### 2.b.
 Invite the Service Account to your Core-Hour Billing Team